kera-cudmore/this-is-the-way/README.md

-# this-is-the-way
+# This is the Way

-Team Livin' La Vida Yoda's Game entry for the May 2023 Code Institute Hackathon
+Team Livin' La Vida Yoda's Game entry for the May 2023 Code Institute Hackathon.